-Accounts receivable balances increase in response to the increase in first quarter revenue generated by the Financial Services practice group.
+Accounts receivable balances increase in response to the increase in revenue generated by the Financial Services practice group during the first four months of the year.
 A significant amount of this revenue is billed and collected in subsequent quarters.
 Days sales outstanding ("DSO") from continuing operations represent accounts receivable and unbilled revenue (net of realization adjustments) at the end of the period, divided by trailing twelve months daily revenue.
-We experienced a decrease in DSO to 75 days in 2017 from 76 days in 2016, mainly due to increased management of collection efforts.
+We experienced a decrease in DSO to 70 days in 2018 from 73 days in 2017, mainly due to increased management of collection efforts.
 We provide DSO data because such data is commonly used as a performance measure by analysts and investors and as a measure of our ability to collect on receivables in a timely manner.